PetitSamuel/Project-X-Conversational-AI-Interface/README.md

 ]
 ```

-If no intent named "test" is found in the database:
+If no entity named "test" is found in the database:
 ```
 []
 ```